Konilo/purchasing-power/backend/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-In the GitHub repo, create a deploy key and paste the public key there.
+In the GitHub repo's settings, create a deploy key and paste the public key there.

 Test the connection.
 ```bash